 The implementation of the loan charge has been controversial, and many people see it as profoundly unjust and unfair to taxpayers who were encouraged to take part of their wages as a loan.
 HMRC estimate that there are approximately 61,000 people directly affected by the loan charge, based on actual cases identified.

-Individuals who received disguised remuneration as loans on or after 6 April 2016, which were not repaid by 5 April 2019, were required to declare the loan charge on their 2018/19 tax return.
+Individuals who received disguised remuneration as loans on or after 6 April 2016 (December 2010, where not adequately disclosed to HMRC), which were not repaid by 5 April 2019, were required to declare the loan charge on their 2018/19 tax return.
 They were given an extended period to do this – until 30 September 2020.

 Where individuals submitted no tax return for 2018/19, HMRC has issued determinations to those individuals.